ubikusss/Infrastructure/Azure/Orchestrator/PaaS&IaaS/Deploy/README.md

 [![Build Status](https://dev.azure.com/hteo-dev/Orchestrator/_apis/build/status/hteo1337.UiPathOrchestrator?branchName=master)](https://dev.azure.com/hteo-dev/Orchestrator/_build/latest?definitionId=4&branchName=master)

-This ARM template will deploy UiPath Orchestrator (WebApp - single/multi node with scale out and scale in settings, depending on the number of instances) with following resources:</br>
+This ARM template will deploy UiPath Orchestrator IaaS or PaaS version:
+- Web FrontEnd options:
--App Service with UiPath Orchestrator </br>
+    - App Service Web App with UiPath Orchestrator
--App Service plan</br>
+    - Virtual Machine ScaleSet with load Balancer
--Azure SQL Server with DB</br>
+- Azure SQL Server with DB (or you can specify an existing DB)
--Application Insights</br>
--Storage account</br>
--RedisCache (only if the parameter orchestratorInstances is greater than 1 and lower than 10)</br>
--Application Insights Rules (if the selected parameter orchestratorAlertRules is "yes" )</br>
+- Application Insights (PaaS version) with application insights rules
+- Storage account (If version is 2019.4 or higher for storing nuget packages)
+- UiPath High Availability Add-on (In-memory database cluster with 3 x RHEL VMs)
+- VNet peering for IaaS with the HAA cluster

 Unlike the marketplace deployment this will:
 - Not use unique strings